Testing the impact of electromagnetic fields on the directed flow of constituent quarks in heavy-ion collisions: Method

 for which we expect $\Delta v_1(\Delta q=0,\, \Delta S=0) \approx0$.
 Here, $\Delta q$ and $\Delta S$ refer to the difference in electric charge and strangeness, respectively, for the above combinations.
 Similarly, one can study

 and

 The splitting for the expressions above is illustrated diagrammatically in Figs.~\ref{fig:cartoon_id2} and~\ref{fig:cartoon_id3}.
-Note that these equations are designed to make sure that the sum of the bare masses of the quarks are similar on both sides of the minus sign, where we assume $m_u\sim m_d \ne m_s (=m_{\bar{s}})$.
+Note that these expressions are designed to make sure that the sum of the bare masses of the quarks are similar on both sides of the minus sign, where we assume $m_u\sim m_d \ne m_s (=m_{\bar{s}})$.
 The net differences in the sum of bare masses in Eq.\,(\ref{delv1-nonid}) and Eq.\,(\ref{delv1-nonid2}) are $\Delta m=2(m_{\bar{d}}-m_{\bar{u}})/3$ and $\Delta m=m_{\bar{d}}-m_{\bar{u}}$ respectively, which are negligible.
 Equations (\ref{delv1-nonid}) and (\ref{delv1-nonid2}) have an imbalance in electric charge of $\Delta q=4/3$ and $\Delta q=7/3$, respectively.
 If electromagnetic fields play a role leading to electric charge dependence of $v_1$, one expects $\Delta v_1(\Delta q=4/3,\, \Delta S=2) \ne 0$ and $\Delta v_1(\Delta q=7/3,\, \Delta S=4) \ne 0$.
 Many relations like Eqs.~(\ref{delv1-id}), (\ref{delv1-nonid}) and (\ref{delv1-nonid2}) can be constructed.

 The anticipated useful combinations using the seven hadron species $\km$, $\pbar$, $\al$, $\ph$, $\ks$, $\om$ and $\op$, each produced with at least adequate abundance at RHIC/BES energies, are listed in Table~\ref{tab:delq_dels}.
-Although Table~\ref{tab:delq_dels} shows ten equations, only seven of them are linearly independent.
+Although Table~\ref{tab:delq_dels} shows ten expressions, only five of them are linearly independent.

 Among listed combinations in Table~\ref{tab:delq_dels}, indices 1 and 2 have identical quark content on both sides of the minus sign, i.e., $\Delta q =\Delta S =0$, and therefore are most likely to adhere closely to the coalescence sum rule and yield a measurement $\Delta v_1 =0$.
 The remaining combinations, indices 3-10, provide a way to study $\Delta v_1$ with an increasing value of $\Delta q$.
 Since the splitting of directed flow due to electromagnetic fields is stronger with a larger electric charge difference, one expects stronger deviation of $\Delta v_1$ from zero with increasing $\Delta q$.
 The advantage of our approach over previous measurements of directed flow splitting, namely using a pair of positive and negative hadrons, should be noted here.
 Since most hadrons are pions, previous measurements correspond to the study of $\Delta v_1$ at the fixed value $\Delta q=2$.
 Our approach provides a large lever-arm to extend the investigation over a range of $\Delta q$ from 0 to $7/3$ using our seven selected hadron species.
 An additional advantage is that one avoids the effects of transported quarks.